Restaurant & Catering Management

 Online Restaurant & Catering Management Programs

-In 2018-2019, 163 schools offered a restaurant, culinary, and catering management/manager program of some type.
+In the 2018-2019 academic year, 163 schools offered some type of restaurant, culinary, and catering management/manager program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|